 By default, Engine tracks and records registration launch history.
 Having information about launch and exit times helps Engine detect concurrent launches, which is when a learner launches the same registration again before the original properly exits.
 Launch history also enables Engine to detect when it receives data from a course that has already exited.
 By detecting these events, Engine can stop bad data from overwriting the good.

 This protection does come with a cost.
 Engine records information about each launch in the ScormLaunchHistory table, so the table tends to be one of the larger ones in an Engine database.
 Consequently, customers frequently ask if anything can be done to reduce the amount of space used by ScormLaunchHistory.
 It is possible to disable launch history logging by setting PlayerCaptureHistory to "false" and then truncating the ScormLaunchHistory table.
-However, due to the protection that launch history provides during runtime in modern Engine versions, we generally do not recommend this approach any longer.
+However, due to the protection that launch history provides during runtime in modern Engine versions, we generally do not recommend this approach.

 Instead of deactivating launch history altogether, you can use a built-in process that automatically removes launch history entries.
 To enable this behavior, set the tenant-level ShouldExpireLaunchHistory setting to "true".
 The ExpireLaunchHistoryAfterDays setting controls how long (in days) Engine retains records before they're eligible for deletion.
 The default for this is 30 days, which is usually fine.
 It can be set lower, of course.
 The value just needs to be longer than a launched course could reasonably be left open.